Guidance on Assignment Submission

 - Trainee number (or PPR number) - your trainee number is provided by the programme, it is not your university ID number

 - Word count - this must be accurate and work will be returned to you if it is over the word limit (or if it claims to be over the limit), even by one word.
-Like completeness, we only check this after the deadline, so this is another way that your work can end up being penalised for lateness.
-For assignments that have separate word limits for specific sections (SLR, AAP, CRR) you must list the word count for each section here.
+Like completeness, we only check this after the deadline, so this is another way that you can end up being penalised for lateness.
+For assignments that have separate word limits for specific sections (SAE, TPA, PA, SLR, AAP, CRR) you must list the word count for each section here.

 - You might also wish to have a running head and some further detail (name of assignment, place of study) but this is not essential.